Canon 1D Mark III vs Nikon D7100

 Feature comparison: Canon 1D Mark III vs Nikon D7100

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D Mark III and the D7100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinders of both cameras offer the same field of view (100%), but the viewfinder of the D7100 has a higher magnification than the one of the 1D Mark III (0.63x vs 0.58x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D Mark III and Nikon D7100 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The D7100 has one, while the 1D Mark III does not.
 While the built-in flash of the D7100 is not very powerful, it can at times be useful as a fill-in light.